httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 ## Proxy Loop Detected

 * Name: proxy_loop_detected
-* Description: The intermediary tried to forward the request to itself, or a loop has been detected using different means (e.g. {{?I-D.ietf-httpbis-cdn-loop}}).
+* Description: The intermediary tried to forward the request to itself, or a loop has been detected using different means (e.g. {{?RFC8586}}).
 * Extra Parameters: None.
 * Recommended HTTP status code: 502